tejaltarde/React_Assignment/README.md

 CSS

 🎯 Bonus Feature: Row Removal
-🆕 Users can remove individual rows using a delete button (❌).
+🆕 Users can remove individual rows using a Action button (❌).